Kofiani/alx-low_level_programming/0x1A-hash_tables/README.md

-# Thi is the directory for the project Hash Tables
+# This is the directory for the project Hash Tables